PascalCoinDev/PascalCoin/README.md

     - "account" : will not be included in Multioperations, use fields in "senders"/"receivers"/"changers" instead
     - "n_operation" will not be included in Multioperations, use fields in "senders"/"receivers"/"changers" instead
     - "payload" will not be included in Multioperations, use fields in "senders"/"receivers"/"changers" instead
+    - "sender_account" is not correct to be used.
+Use "account" param on "senders" array instead
+    - "dest_account" is not correct to be used.
+Use "account" param on "receivers" array instead
+    - "amount" is not correct to be used.
+Use each "amount" param on "senders/receivers" instad.
+Note: sender "amount" is a negative number, positive for receiver
   - New object "MultiOperation Object" : Will return info about a MultiOperation
     - "rawoperations" : HEXASTRING with this single MultiOperation in RAW format
     - "senders" : Will return an Array with Objects